rgentul/Interactive-Lab-Hub/Lab 3/README.md

 ## Test the system
 Try to get at least two people to interact with your system.
 (Ideally, you would inform them that there is a wizard _after_ the interaction, but we recognize that can be hard.)

+**Some more feedback**
+Ross: I find it weird as the user that you take no action if it's false.
+I'd really like there to be a false button.
+When i first saw your sketch I must not have paid close enough attention.
+I thought if you were wrong or waited 5 seconds your answer would be market wrong.
+I think this approach would make more sense.
+You might also want to clean up the language. "you are incorrect, the answer was true.." etc. Also there seems to be a major bug in the code, since the system thinks NJ is the best state, and I would definitely fix that before moving on to lab 4.

 Answer the following:

 ### What worked well about the system and what didn't?